 Unique Places to Visit in Poland

-Crooked Forest
+18. Crooked Forest

-The mysterious Crooked Forest looks like something out of a Grimm Brothers story and is a unique site that’s worth a visit, with around 400 pine trees that grow with a near perfect 90-degree curve at their base.
+The mysterious Crooked Forest looks like something out of a Grimm Brothers story and is a unique site that’s worth a visit, with around 400 pine trees that grow with a near-perfect 90-degree curve at their base.

 The forest, also known as Krzywy Las, has been around since the 1930s and while some believe they’re due to a unique gravitational pull in the area, it’s more likely that they were purposely mutated by local farmers in the area when they were planted.

 The forest is about a 1-hour bus ride from the town of Gryfino in the west of the country.
-The town was evacuated during the war so the those who would have had the answers to the truth behind the peculiar trees have sadly long since gone.
+The town was evacuated during the war so those who would have had the answers to the truth behind the peculiar trees have sadly long since gone.

-Ksiaz Castle
+19. Ksiaz Castle

 This 13th-century castle is the largest in the Silesia region and looks like a fairy tale, with brightly colored walls, turrets, and elegant ramparts.
 It underwent a transformation from Gothic to the Baroque style in the 18th century and in the 1940s, the castle became Hitler’s headquarters after the Nazi invasion and his decision to move from Wolf’s Lair.

-There are stories that Hitler had plans to make underground network beneath the Sowie Mountains on which the castle lies but that remains a mystery even today.
+There are stories that Hitler had plans to make an underground network beneath the Sowie Mountains on which the castle lies but that remains a mystery even today.

-Czestochowa
+20. Czestochowa

-The southern city of Czestochowa is often undersold as a visitors destination but ‘the Holy City’ is well worth the visit.
+The southern city of Czestochowa is often undersold as a tourist destination but ‘the Holy City‘ is well worth the visit.
 It has a famous religious history, having been the home of St Paul’s Monastery of Jasna Góra which houses a shrine to the Virgin Mary known as the Black Madonna painting.

-Pilgrims come from all over the world to pay homage in the millions every year.
+Pilgrims come in the millions from all over the world to pay homage every year.
 The Monastery and other religious areas in the city are some of the most revered in the Roman Catholic religion and the adjoining museums house unique artifacts and books.

 Not to forget the unexpected landmark that a lot of people don’t know exists in Czestochowa, the World’s Tallest Pope Statue.
-The fiberglass statue measures 13.8 meter’s tall and depicts Pope John Paul II.
+The fiberglass statue measures 13.8 meters tall and depicts Pope John Paul II.

-The great thing about this city is that it still has all of the beautiful thirteenth-century architecture that the other main cities are known for, like the iconic Town Hall, cathedral and Old Market Square but Czestochowa is both less crowded and much cheaper than the main areas.
+The great thing about this city is that it still has all of the beautiful thirteenth-century architecture that the other main cities are known for, like the iconic Town Hall, cathedral, and Old Market Square but Czestochowa is both less crowded and much cheaper than the main areas.

 The city even has its own castle, or at least the ruins of one, at Olsztyn Castle where the views are stunning and there’s a popular 25-minute hike.

-Ojcow National Park
+21. Ojcow National Park

 If you’re visiting the busy city of Krakow and you’ve done all of the popular sights and experienced the vibrant city life, the perfect way to unwind and get some fresh outdoor air is to visit the Ojcow National Park.